 In February 2013, the Venezuelan government announced the devaluation of the Bolivar Fuerte, moving the official exchange rate from 4.30 to 6.30 per U.S. dollar.
-The devaluation resulted in a one time net currency gain of approximately \$2,400 recognized by the Company in the fourth quarter of Fiscal 2013, which is included in cost of sales and other income (expenses) on the Consolidated Statement of Operations and Comprehensive Income.
+The devaluation resulted in a one time net currency gain of approximately \$2,400 recognized by the Company in the fourth quarter of Fiscal 2013, which is included in q) Income Taxes